Key Figures

 The legislative branch is responsible for creating and passing laws.

 The senate comprises 100 members, with 70 members being indirectly elected by regional governing councils and 30 members being appointed by the president.
-The national assembly has 180 members, 34 of whom are elected by plurality vote in single-member constituencies, and the other 146 are elected by plurality vote in multi-member constituencies.
+The national assembly has 180 members, 49 of whom are elected by single and multi-seat constituencies by simple majority vote.

 5 years